mouseteeth/DiProPerm-test/README.md

 # DiProPerm-test
 Improved version of DiProPerm-test (Matlab).
-Orginal version: Wei, Susan, et al. "Direction-projection-permutation for high-dimensional hypothesis tests."
+Original version: Wei, Susan, et al. "Direction-projection-permutation for high-dimensional hypothesis tests."
 Journal of Computational and Graphical Statistics 25.2 (2016): 549-569.

 Need to add J.S.
 Marron's matlab software into path before using this function.